anukhatri41/CSCE482_Resol/Notebooks/Robert_Elizondo.md

 Both of these have APIs that will allow us to make small testing transactions
 Discussed onchain vs local AMM monitoring
 Learning basic Rust and Smart Contracts

+# 2/21/22
+Taking a step back and trying to fully understand the Hello World program becasuse I feel that is will be more beneficial to actually understand how the code is working
+Trying to figure out how the client is acessing the data from the server(counter) and trying to send a message instead of number but having erros with the borsh serializer